 Roque Nublo, Gran Canaria It takes just 30 minutes to reach Gran Canaria's iconic monolith from the roadside car park.

-Barranco de Masca, Tenerife A demanding and dramatic descent through a ravine to the ocean (due to reopen in summer 2019).
+Barranco de Masca, Tenerife A demanding and dramatic descent through a ravine to the ocean (closed for maintenance at the time of research).